 Safety Regulations.
 Andrews University expects students to develop positive attitudes toward safe working habits.
-Students who participate in classes, laboratories, or activities involving situations considered hazardous, as stipulated by the state or national standards, are required to provide and wear missing document.
-The applied-for document any such specified personal safety equipment.
+Students who participate in classes, laboratories, or activities involving situations considered hazardous, as stipulated by the state or national standards, are required to provide and wear any such specified personal safety equipment.